 - the student is in the process of completing the supervised clinical training requirement.

-The purpose of this provisional exemption is to allow students whose clinical training is delayed because of COVID-19 to write the Pan-Can Examinations in October 2020, April 2021, and/or October 2021.
+The purpose of this provisional exemption is to allow students whose clinical training is delayed because of COVID-19 to write the Pan-Can Examinations during the pandemic.
 The exemption does not apply to the supervised clinical training requirement which is required to obtain a General Class certificate.
 To be granted the General Class Certificate, applicants must meet all the requirements listed under section 9 of the Registration Regulation, this includes completion of the supervised clinical training.

 The College is monitoring the unprecedented situation posed by COVID-19 and will continue to provide updates to our members, applicants, education providers and other stakeholders.